 I have listened to it all the way through a few times but only because my sleep habits are not sound.
 Most nights I conk out after the first few minutes.
 Occasionally, I will wake up and he’ll still be chatting away about what’s been happening at the midnight launderette.
 I love the entire mood of the place and hearing the sound of the machines in the background.
 Each night is slightly different than the night prior which can throw me for a loop but I’m still wholeheartedly engaged.
 I love the people he is describing and as a laundromat user, I feel like I could be there.
 Compared to the other sleepcasts, it just feels more authentic.
 I like listening to the campfire one or the one in the Indigo gallery where the man is describing all these different shades of blue.
 But something about the launderette feels better and easier to listen to than the others.

 I’ve strayed, once or four times, to the Loch Dormant, where a Scottish man narrates another quiet night beside a campfire.
 It’s calming and funny and the picture header is of an otter sleeping in a river but it never quite satisfies me like the Midnight Launderette does.
-What I know about myself when it comes to sleepcasts is that I prefer men’s voices.
-Maybe it’s because I’m predisposed to tune them out and they make me sleepy when listening to them over long stretches.
-Maybe it’s because these men have the most chill voices going.
-I’m not 100% sure.
-But I know that there are some sleepcasts that work immediately like the launderette and others that don’t like Snowville and Slow Train.
+What I know about myself when it comes to sleepcasts is that I prefer the Midnight Launderette’s man’s voice.
+I’m not 100% sure why.
+But I know that there are some sleepcasts that work immediately like the Launderette and others that don’t like Snowville and Slow Train.